luizbgomide/sovereign/arcane-traditions.md

 - **Favored Weapon:** Choose one specific type of melee weapon.
 When using this type you may use the Favored Weapon attack bonus column on the above table to determine your base hit bonus, unless it’s already better for some other reason.
 If your second partial class is Partial Warrior, your class’ base hit bonus with the weapon is instead equal to your level.
 - **Blood for Blood:** Commit Effort for the Turn as an Instant action when an enemy hits you with a physical attack.
 If you attack that enemy with your favored weapon before the end of the next round, the first blow hits automatically and can do no less damage than was done to you, up to the weapon’s maximum.
 - **Burst of Speed:** Commit Effort for the day as a Free action.
 You may move your full normal movement rate as a Free action.
 This art can be used only once per round.
 - **Code Duello:** Commit Effort for the day as a Free action when engaging with a single foe.
-So long as no other combatant attacks either your target or you, and you attack no one but your target, you gain a +4 bonus to your Armor Class and can roll your hit rolls twice, taking the better result.
+So long as no other combatant attacks either your target or you, and you attack no one but your target, you gain a +4 bonus to your AC and roll your hit rolls twice, taking the better result.
 Once the Code Duello has been disrupted or ended, it cannot be invoked again during that Turn.
 - **Crushing Superiority:** Your favored weapon gains the Less Lethal quality if it doesn’t already have it.
 Commit Effort for the Turn as an Instant action when you hit a target; they must immediately make an Instant check.
 This ability can be used only once per Turn on any given target.
 - **Dauntless Step:** Commit Effort for the Turn as a Free action.
 The Move actions you make for the rest of the round can cross vertical surfaces or difficult terrain at your full normal movement rate, provided you end the round standing upright on a surface that can bear your weight.
 - **Dodge Doom:** Commit Effort for the day as an Instant action when caught in some explosion or other burst effect.
 You take half damage, or no damage if the effect allows a save and you succeed at it.
 You can move yourself up to ten feet away from your original location, provided the new location is behind cover or away from the blast’s point of origin.